Open Access publishing

 If a journal article is made openly accessible it means that anyone, anywhere can have free, unrestricted, online access to it in perpetuity.
 In addition, the content is searchable through online search engines.
 Open Access publishing is not vanity or self-publishing.
 It relies on peer-review and traditional editorial processes, and there is no suggestion that repositories should replace journals.

 Increasingly, research funders are requiring that the results of publicly funded research must be made openly accessible.
 UK Research and Innovation (UKRI) policy is that peer-reviewed research articles which acknowledge Research Council support and are accepted for publication should be made openly accessible.
-The Wellcome Trust has a similar policy.
+NIHR and The Wellcome Trust have similar policies in place.

 Keeping up to date